alandefreitas/futures/docs/motivation.md

   a [custom tag](https://cppalliance.org/richard/2021/10/10/RichardsOctoberUpdate.html#asio-and-the-power-of-completion-tokens)
   indicating the initiating function should return a future type representing the result of the second operation.
 - [Lazy futures](https://github.com/facebookexperimental/libunifex/blob/main/doc/concepts.md#starting-an-async-operation):
-  Likewise, lock-free continuations can be implemented as a future type such that the continuation is guaranteed to be available when the first task starts.
+  Likewise, lock-free continuations can be implemented as a (deferred) future type such that the continuation is guaranteed to be available when the first task starts.

 This is what these models would look like: